 Remember that money isn’t the only thing that you have.
 Time is also something that you can “invest,” so use it wisely.

 While spending time together is important, investing some time in your career can also pay off through pay increases or promotions.
 Discuss with your new spouse how much time you can invest in new courses or having new responsibilities at work and find a balance that works for both of you.

 7. Manage Your Investments

-Remember, the time you spend managing your investments can meantime not spent with your new memories with your spouse so again, the key is to find a balance—and perhaps to consult with an investment broker.
+Remember, the time you spend managing your investments can mean time not spent with your new spouse.
+So again, the key is to find a balance—and perhaps to consult with an investment broker.

 Curious to know which investments you and your new spouse can explore and invest in?
 Here are a few of them.

 Investing in your own home is always a good idea.
 In fact, you can save up for your real estate investment even before becoming husband and wife so that your house will be ready after the wedding.

 Be inspired by the thought of having your own space, whether as your forever home or as a vacation house.
 In addition, real estate investments can create regular income and cash flow.